 Unlike in Western countries, QR codes are a very popular way to access content.
-WeChat users can scan QR code which are included into web pages or articles within WeChat (by long-pressing the QR code) or offline by using WeChat’s embedded QR code scanner.
+WeChat users can scan QR code which is included in web pages or articles within WeChat (by long-pressing the QR code) or offline by using WeChat’s embedded QR code scanner.

 You can share the name card of a WeChat Official Account in order for a friend to follow it.
-The name card can be shared directly to a specific friend, or to a group.
-It can’t however be shared on your timeline.
+The name card can be shared directly with a specific friend, or to a group.
+It can’t, however, be shared on your timeline.

-After an user completes a payment with WeChat Payment offline, it is possible to invite them to follow your WeChat Official Account
+After a user completes a payment with WeChat Payment offline, it is possible to invite them to follow your WeChat Official Account

 WeChat ads include a feature enabling to have a “One click follow” button enabling users to follow a WeChat Official Account.
 This is a powerful way to get initial traction through Cost Per Click advertising